w3c/web-advertising/admetrics.md

 # Privacy protecting metrics for web audience measurement

-Mike O'Neill, Febuary 2019
+Mike O'Neill, February 2019

 ©2019, Baycloud Systems Ltd. All rights reserved.

-The online advertisment ecosystem needs accurate information about advertisement visibility.
+The online advertisment ecosystem needs accurate information about how often advertisements are interacted with, and when they are viewed.
 Advertisers need to know where and how often their ads are showing to real people, and publishers need to be paid when their properties deliver ads.

 In situations where prior user consent is needed for personal data collection or terminal storage access,